Skip to main content

 tip

-It is possible to force a local install into a project by passing --copy to xpm install.
+It is possible to force a local installation into a project by passing --copy to xpm install.

 The user xPacks cache

-To save download time, all archives are first stored in a cache, and all subsequent downloads are replaced with the cached content.
+To save download time, all archives are first stored within a cache, and all subsequent downloads are replaced with the cached content.

-Therefore all published archives should be read-only and it is not allowed to replace them at a later time.
+Therefore, all published archives should be read-only and it is not permitted to replace them at a later time.

 Initialise the project

-This can be achieved by running xpm init in the desired project folder (substitute my-project accordingly):
+This may be achieved by executing xpm init in the desired project folder (substitute my-project accordingly):

 cd my-project